Economy of China: Unemployment

+Since the Reform and Open Up, unemployment has been a recurring issue that the Chinese economy grapples with.
+In 1979–80 there were twenty million unemployed people.
+The reforms in China's state-owned enterprises had led to the dismantling of life-long employment system colloquially coined as iron rice bowl (铁饭碗), a process that later culminated in large-scale layoffs of urban workers during the period known as Xiagang (下岗), which contributed to drastic rise in urban unemployment since the 1990s.
+The situation of mass unemployment was later improved following China's admission by the World Trade Organization in 2001.

-China's unemployment landscape has become a pressing concern, particularly among its youth.
+Recently, China's unemployment landscape has become a pressing concern, particularly among its youth.
 Official figures indicate a relatively stable urban surveyed unemployment rate of 5.0% as of late 2024, with annual unemployment projected to decline slightly from 5.2% in 2023 to 5.1% in 2024.
 However, youth unemployment paints a more troubling picture.
 Officially, the unemployment rate for individuals aged 16 to 24 peaked at 21.3% in mid-2023, before declining to 16.1% by November 2024.
 Yet, independent estimates suggest that the true youth unemployment rate may have been significantly higher, with some analysts, including a prominent Chinese professor, suggesting it could have reached as high as 46.5%, while others speculated it may have approached or exceeded 50%.
 Reports have also surfaced about the creation of "fake jobs" or positions that exist on paper but provide no meaningful work or income, aimed at artificially lowering the reported unemployment figures.
 These issues, compounded by a slowing economy, a prolonged property market crisis, and insufficient demand for skilled labor, have led many young Chinese to "lie flat" or retreat from the workforce altogether.
 As China implements reforms to improve labor conditions and stimulate economic growth, achieving a projected 5% GDP growth target, youth unemployment and underemployment remain critical challenges for policymakers and society alike.